 Travel: From the US 160/550 intersection in Durango, travel 11.0 miles west on US 160 to Hesperus.
-Turn right/north on La Plata Canyon Road, CR 124.
-Zero-out your trip meter.
-There is a brown, US Forest Service sign with mileages right after the turn.
-After passing the hamlet of Mayday, the road turns to smooth dirt at 4.6 miles.
+Turn right/north on La Plata Canyon Road, CR 124, and measure from there.
+After passing the hamlet of Mayday the road turns to smooth dirt at 4.6 miles.
 There are several established campgrounds in this area.
-Park on La Plata Canyon Road at 8.4 miles, just past Boren Creek, at FS 794.
+Park on La Plata Canyon Road at 8.1 miles in a pull-out just past Boren Creek, and about 200 feet before FSR 794.

 Time: 5:30 to 6:30